Chapter 7: The Unleashed Intelligence (Autonomous Mode)

 Every autonomous session leaves behind artifacts.
 Code, certainly, but also traces of thought, patterns of exploration, failed experiments that illuminate the problem space in ways success never could.

 How does artificial intelligence navigate uncertainty?
 How does it balance exploration and exploitation?
-How does it recognize when it’s stuck?
+How does it recognize when it is stuck?
 These insights inform not just how I work with AI, but how I think about problem-solving itself.

 The Morning After

-The question of ownership turns philosophical.
 Is this your code because you specified the objectives?
-Is it the AI’s code because it chose the implementation?
-Or is it something new entirely, a collaboration between different forms of intelligence that produces results neither could achieve alone?
+The AI’s because it chose the implementation?
+Or something new entirely, a collaboration between different forms of intelligence that produces results neither could achieve alone?

 © 2025 Joshua Ayson.
 All rights reserved.
 Published by Organic Arts LLC.